OpenDA-Association/OpenDA/docs/source/data_objects.rst

 NetCDF data objects
 ===================
 On this page, we describe the use of the NetCDF data object which can be used to create exchange items for NetCDF files.
-For this, the files should follow the cf conventions (for more info see https://cfconventions.org/).
-If the NetCDF file does not, then its own data object should be implemented.
 This data object is not specific to particular wrappers but can be used for many NetCDF files as long as the format of the variables matches one of the examples below when reading observations, model results or even updating states or boundary conditions.
 The NetCDF data object is very useful since many different model